lsav00/basic-web_app/README.md

 **Connecting to EC2 Linux AMI virtual machine (VM) ussing SSH**

 The image below shows the Security Group configuration that allows web traffic and SSH from specific, authenticated, public IP addresses.
-It also shows an SSH connection to the VM.
+It also shows an SSH connection to the VM from a Kali machine.

 ![alt text](screenshots/SSHcnx.jpg "SSH connection")